The Legal Analyst Synthesist

 I. INCENTIVES

 5. Least Cost Avoider.
-I heard this as the “cheapest cost avoider.”
+I heard this from Guido Calabresi himself as the “cheapest cost avoider.”
 An argument for strict liability is to impose liability on the party best able to bear a risk, minimize that risk, or transfer or insure against that risk.
-For example, an employer is considered better able to absorb and transfer risk of injuries to or by employees in the course of their employment, hence we have respondeat superior.
+For example, an employer is considered better able to absorb and transfer risk of injuries to or by employees in the course of their employment, hence we have respondeat superior (“let the employer answer”).

 6. Administrative Cost.
 All other things equal (ceteris paribus, which they rarely are!), seek to reduce the costs of implementing and administering a legal rule.
-A statute of limitations is such a rule.
+A statute of limitations is such a rule when compared with a vague standard like laches.
 An argument for an “objective” test or measure of damages is that it is cheaper to implement than a “subjective” one that requires inquiry into intentions, state of mind, or a plaintiff’s peculiar sensitivities.
 (It is not always easy to sort tests between objective and subjective.)

 8. Coase Theorem.
-Implicit, not express, in a famous 1960 Journal of Law & Economics article.
-Can be stated: “In a world with no transaction costs (i.e., parties can identify each other and costlessly bargain and contract with one another), the allocation of rights and duties by the legal system does not matter—the rights will flow to whomever values them the most and to whoever pays the most.”
+Implicit, not express, in Ronald’s famous 1960 Journal of Law & Economics article.
+Can be stated: “In a world with no transaction costs (i.e., parties can identify each other and costlessly bargain and contract with one another), the allocation of rights and duties by the legal system does not matter—the rights will flow to whoever values them the most and to whoever pays the most.”
 But we don’t live on that planet—we do have transaction costs!
-Nonetheless, one can imagine what the result might be—who would pay for the right to engage in an activity.
-Closely related to the puzzle of legal causation.
+Nonetheless, one can imagine what the result might be—consider who would pay for the right to engage in an activity.
+Closely related is the puzzle of legal causation.
 Which is the cause of a crop fire—the railroad that throws sparks on a nearby crop of wheat, or the wheat that is grown close to the train track?
 In a frictionless world, maybe the railroad would pay the farmer to bear the risk or plant his crops a little further back, and thereby let its trains keep sparking away.
-Maybe create a legal rule that leads to the same result—a right for the railroad to operate, subject to an obligation to pay the neighboring farmer or to compensate the farmer to relocate its plantings.
+So perhaps create a legal rule that leads to the same result—a right for the railroad to operate, subject to an obligation to pay damages to the neighboring farmer or to compensate the farmer to relocate its plantings.

 II.
 TRUST AND COOPERATION